Napa County Airport (APC)

 Take-off/Departure

 - Our primary SID for IFR departures is the Merlot 3 Departure.
-Pilots do not often see MER3 in their FMS.
+Pilots do not often see MER3 listed in their FMS.
 Departing IFR aircraft will find the Merlot 3 in the physical FLIP booklet or other digital database.

 Arrival/Landing